01618830666

 There are several legal ways to dispose of Japanese knotweed.
 These include:

-• Chemical treatment: Chemical treatment is the most common method used to control and dispose of Japanese knotweed.
-It involves the use of herbicides that kill the plant and prevent it from spreading.
+• Chemical treatment: Chemical treatment is the most common method for controlling and disposing Japanese knotweed.
+It involves using herbicides to kill the plant and prevent it from spreading.

-• Burial at an authorized landfill site: Japanese knotweed can be disposed of at licensed landfill sites that are authorized to accept controlled waste.
-The waste must be transported and disposed of in accordance with the regulations set out by the Environment Agency.
+• Burial at an authorised landfill site: Japanese knotweed can be disposed of at licensed landfill sites that are authorised to accept controlled waste.
+The waste must be transported and disposed of according to the regulations set out by the Environment Agency.

 Burying Japanese knotweed can lead to severe legal consequences.
 The